zpyoung/pando/README.md

 - `-b, --branch`: Branch to checkout or create
 - `-c, --commit`: Commit hash to base the new branch on
 - `-f, --force`: Force create branch even if it exists (uses git worktree add -B)
+- `--no-rebase`: Skip automatic rebase of existing branch onto source branch
 - `-j, --json`: Output in JSON format

+**Automatic Rebase**: When checking out an existing branch, pando automatically rebases it onto the current branch.
+This keeps your feature branches up-to-date.
+If the rebase fails (e.g., conflicts), a warning is shown but the worktree is still created.
+Use `--no-rebase` to skip this behavior, or set `worktree.rebaseOnAdd = false` in config.

 **Examples:**